Dean151/Aln-Symfony/README.md

 Tests run using a Docker environment:

 - Install dependencies with `composer install`
-- Boot a local environment using `composer boot`.
+- Boot a local environment using `docker-compose up -d`.
 - Then, run tests using `composer test`.

 ## Deploy your own self-hosted api